 Unfortunately, this procedure requires “stabbing” the lesion tens of times to acquire an adequate diagnostic sample.
 Current aspiration systems obtain only a 60% to 70% tissue sample acquisition rate.
 Even when the procedure is successful, the acquired small tissue sample is suitable for a cytological (cell) analysis only and not a complete histological (tissue) analysis.

-To solve this problem, Fine Needle Biopsy (FNB) was developed to remove pieces of core tissue and to enable histological analysis.
+To solve this problem, FNB was developed to remove pieces of core tissue and to enable histological analysis.
 While these needles are designed to reduce the number of needle stabs and to improve acquisition, current FNBs have yet to demonstrate improved superior performance when compared to FNA.

 According to Limaca’s research and estimates, the EUS-FNA market in 2016 was $200 million, with 750,000 procedures worldwide that is expected to reach 1 million in 2019.
 Interviews with key opinion leaders suggests that 80% of EUS-FNA is used for solid lesions.
 Limaca estimates its market potential in 2019 at $240 million.